maneymarkus/BERT4Rec/README.md

 # BERT and BERT4Rec on Tensorflow 2

-The name derives form a combination of BERT and modular.
-We simply provide a very modular TensorFlow 2.0 version of BERT and BERT4Rec including modules for data preparation, model training and model evaluation.
+This repository provides a very modular TensorFlow 2.0 version of BERT4Rec (based on the Tensorflow Model Garden) including modules for data preparation, model training and model evaluation.

 ## Get started